 Information written on flip charts enhances the learning process.
-During a presentation, flip charts serve to inform participants, record information, and focus attention on a topic.
+Flip charts inform participants during a presentation, record information, and focus attention on a topic.
 They represent a simple, low-cost learning aid with no power or technology requirements and no worries about burned-out bulbs or darkened rooms.
-Flip charts add versatility to a presentation and allow the presenter to use creativity to enhance the learning process.
+Flip charts add versatility to a presentation and allow the presenter to use creativity to enhance learning.

 A whiteboard is a name for any glossy-surfaced writing board where non-permanent markings can be made.
 Unlike the predecessor chalkboard, there is no chalk dust, and markings remain longer than they would on a chalkboard.

 Whiteboards have been around since the 1970s and are now vastly improved and more affordable than early models.
 The use of a whiteboard helps to promote interactivity during a presentation.